-Has the code been vectorised or parallelized? no
+Has the code been vectorised or parallelized?
+No.

-Distribution format: compressed tar file
+Distribution format: Compressed tar file.

-No. of bytes in distributed program, including test data, etc.: approx. 200kB (uncompressed)
+No. of bytes in distributed program, including test data, etc.: Uncompressed - approx. 2 MB (sources: 200 kB; binaries: 1.8 MB).

-Nature of physical problem

-Projectile of a given energy is elastically scattered on the radial potential vanishing faster than the Coulomb one.
-Our task is to obtain phase shift of the wavefunction of the scattered projectile.
+Nature of physical problem: Projectile of a given energy is elastically scattered on the radial potential vanishing faster than the Coulomb one.
+Our task is to obtain phase shift of the wave function of the scattered projectile.
 These phase shifts can be used in calculations of differential cross sections for elastic scattering, and spin polarization of the projectile.

-Method of solution

-Physical scattering problem is replaced by well-defined model which is solved exactly.
+Method of solution: Physical scattering problem is replaced by well-defined model which is solved exactly.
 Radial kinetic operator is tridiagonal in some suitable bases, such as Gaussian or Laguerre basis set.
 Scattering potential (vanishing faster than the Coulomb one) is truncated in N elements of the selected basis.
-Then, using some algebraic methods, one can find formula for tangent to the approximate phase shift, $\tan \delta_N$.
-We expect that for $N \to \infty$, this approximate value converges to the exact value, $\tan \delta$.
+Then, using some algebraic methods, one can find formula for tangent to the approximate phase shift, $\tan \delta_N$ .
+We expect that for $N \to \infty$ , this approximate value converges to the exact value, $\tan \delta$ .

-Restrictions on the complexity of the problem

-In the presented code, the maximum basis size N is limited for these two reasons: (1) When basis size N approaches value about 500, the convergence process fails.
+Restrictions on the complexity of the problem: In the presented code, the maximum basis size N is limited for the following reasons: (1) When basis size N approaches value about 500, the convergence process fails.
 It seems that this fact is a consequence of loss of preciseness in numerical integration.
-(2) For Laguerre basis, maximum value of N is 497, due to limitations of the largest number representable in the double precision variables.
+(2) For Laguerre basis, maximum value of N is 497, due to reaching the largest number allowed for the double precision variables.
 For Gaussian basis, there is no such restriction.
-In future versions of the program these restrictions will be removed by using more precise and stable integration procedures and applying some numerical techniques.
+In future versions of the program these restrictions will be removed by implementing more precise and stable integration procedures and applying some numerical techniques into the code.

-Typical running time:

-1-180 minutes, strongly dependent on basis size N and scheme used in computations (relativistic or non-relativistic).
+Typical running time: 1 - 180 minutes, strongly dependent on basis size N and scheme used in computations (relativistic or non-relativistic).

-Unusual features of the program:

-At the end of its execution, program saves calculated elements of truncated potential to a file.
+Unusual features of the program: At the end of its execution, program saves calculated elements of truncated potential to a file.
 This allows for repetition of calculations for different projectile energies with a relatively small computational time.
 It is possible to create data base of these files for a different parameters for a future use.